Corby railway station: Electrification and associated works

 In July 2009, the Labour government published a document and said it was looking at electrification of the Midland Main Line but no funds had been committed.
 When originally planned and announced, the line upgrade was costed at £1.6 billion and it was expected that the line would be electrified as far as Kettering and Corby by 2017.
 The 2012 announcement by the Conservative led coalition government was that electrification of the railway line between Bedford, Wellingborough, Corby, Leicester, Derby, Nottingham and Sheffield would go ahead.
 This was part of the High Level Output Specification for Control Period 5.
 This was also part of a rolling programme of railway electrification projects.
 An extra track was to be installed between Kettering and Corby.
 It appeared in the autumn statement of 2011.

 A 2014 RAIL Magazine article gave a detailed account of the work ahead.
 The whole Midland Main Line scheme also overlapped with the Electric Spine project.
 In June 2015, Patrick McLoughlin paused the electrification project but on 30 September 2015 the scheme was restarted.
 The completion dates were now three years later than originally planned, with electrification to Kettering and Corby now targeted for completion in 2019.
 The line from Kettering to Corby was to be doubled, and Network Rail started work in June 2015.
 The Enhancements plan update of January 2016 showed the project on target.
 In January 2021 electrification of the Midland Main Line to Corby was completed.

 The electrified line is being fed via the autotransformer system.
 A new grid feeder will be needed at Braybrooke, just south of Market Harborough.
 Work was announced as starting on the grid feeder in the Market Harborough area on 8 April 2021.
 The transformers were delivered to site in December 2021.

 Services

 With the introduction of the EMR Connect Service in May 2021, Corby now has two electric trains per hour to London.
-EMR operates two trains each way per day from Melton Mowbray and Oakham to London St. Pancras International, one of which terminates at Kettering.
+EMR operates two intercity trains each way per day from Melton Mowbray and Oakham to London St. Pancras International, one of which terminates at Kettering.
+EMR also operates an intercity train for the weekends from St. Pancras International to either Sheffield or Nottingham for one train going either destinations.

+In 2023, the "Connect" services were rebranded as "Luton Airport Express", to promote that they serve Luton Airport Parkway.